Renew Party: Electoral performance

 In the 2018 local elections, the party stood 16 candidates in London and the North East.
 It won no seats, with James Cousins losing his seat in Wandsworth.

 June Davies was the Renew candidate in the 2019 Newport West by-election, finishing in seventh place with 879 votes (3.7%).

-The party's then leader, Annabel Mullin, stood as a candidate for London in the 2019 European election as part of a temporary electoral alliance with Change UK.
+The party's then leader, Annabel Mullion, stood as a candidate for London in the 2019 European election as part of a temporary electoral alliance with Change UK.
 Five other Renew candidates were selected to stand in Scotland, Wales, Yorkshire & Humber and London.
 The total number of national votes cast for the combined slate was 571,846.

 On 2 May, the party returned John Bates as a local councillor for Morecambe, Torrisholme Ward.

 For the 2019 Peterborough by-election, Renew worked with the Liberal Democrats, the Green Party and Change UK to support a "unity remain candidate", but the plan broke down at the last minute.
 In the event, Renew's candidate, Peter Ward, finished 13th out of 15 candidates.
 The party chose not to stand a candidate for the 2019 Brecon and Radnorshire by-election "to give a Remain candidate the best chance of winning".

 In the 2019 general election, Renew stood down 47 of its 51 announced candidates as part of the Unite to Remain pact to promote a Remain Alliance.
 Renew stood four candidates in Edinburgh, Kent, Merseyside and North London.

 Kam Balayev ran as the Renew candidate for London Mayor, coming in 18th place out of 20 candidates with 0.3% of the vote.

 In 2021, Volt Europa's Scotland branch, Volt Scotland, formed an electoral pact with Renew Scotland which meant Volt Scotland standing its candidates alongside Renew's under the Renew party list for the 2021 Scottish Parliament election.
 For the Scottish Parliament elections, Renew backed a multiple-choice referendum on the issue of Scottish independence like its Volt Scotland counterparts.
 Renew candidates received 493 votes or 0.02% of the vote for their regional lists and failed to return any MSPs.